 Today, phototherapy / laser therapy is used to treat a variety of conditions.
 For example, blue light is used to treat neonatal jaundice, because it helps the body convert and excrete bilirubin.
 Surgical lasers are used to remove diseased tissue, cauterize blood vessels to stop bleeding and for cosmetic procedures.
 And full-spectrum light is used to treat people who suffer from SAD (Seasonal Affective Disorder).

 What Kind of Light Does Cold Laser Use?

-The type of light we use at BodaHealth uses low intensity light produced through the use of high powered output LEDs along with infrared lasers specifically designed to gently reduce pain, promote healing and promoting cellular metabolism.
-Made by BioFlex, the cold laser system we use is considered a Class 3B laser, which produces photobiomodulation, which is a big word that means it causes positive changes at the cellular level.
+There are many kinds and different terms to describe laser therapy.
+The kind I use involves low intensity light produced through the use of high-powered output LEDs along with infrared lasers specifically designed to gently reduce pain, promote healing and promoting cellular metabolism.
+Made by BioFlex, the cold laser system I use is considered a Class 3B laser, which produces photobiomodulation, which is a big word that means it causes positive changes at the cellular level.
 LLLT and other Class 3B lasers use light sources that produce red and infrared light that non-invasively affect deep layers of tissue without damaging or burning your skin.
 In contrast, Class 4B lasers have thermal effects, in that they can burn and damage tissue.